Extended marine forecast (copy)

 Friday, south winds 10 to 15 knots with gusts up to 20 knots.
 Seas 2 to 3 feet.
 Chance of rain.

-Friday night, south winds 20 to 25 knots with gusts up to 30 knots.
-Seas 5 to 8 feet.
+Friday night, south winds 15 to 20 knots, increasing to 20 to 25 knots after midnight.
+Gusts up to 35 knots.
+Seas 4 to 7 feet.
 Rain.
 Visibility 1 to 3 nautical miles.

-Saturday, southwest winds 20 to 25 knots with gusts up to 35 knots.
+Saturday, southwest winds 20 to 25 knots.
+Gusts up to 40 knots, decreasing to 30 knots in the afternoon.
 Seas 6 to 9 feet.
 Rain likely.
 Visibility 1 to 3 nautical miles.

-Saturday night through Sunday night, northwest winds 15 to 20 knots with gusts up to 25 knots.
+Saturday night, west winds around 15 knots.
+Gusts up to 30 knots, decreasing to 20 knots after midnight.
 Seas 4 to 7 feet.

+Sunday and Sunday night, northwest winds 15 to 20 knots with gusts up to 25 knots.
+Seas 4 to 6 feet.

+Monday, northwest winds 15 to 20 knots with gusts up to 25 knots.
+Seas 3 to 5 feet.

+Monday night and Tuesday, northwest winds 10 to 15 knots with gusts up to 20 knots, becoming northeast 5 to 10 knots.
+Seas 2 to 4 feet.